Skip to main content

 sgdisk --zap /dev/sda

-6. Shutdown the machine you are capturing the image from / deploying to.
+6. Shut down the machine you are capturing the image from or deploying the image to.

 7. Run the below command on your IVS to delete the file you created.